The UMW Purpose

 Events Calendar and more.

 The Rummage Sale was an annual FUMC UMW

 summer event for the past 27 years with great success.

 It enabled the UMW to contribute monies

 and support mission and ministry of our church.

 Thank you to all who supported this event throughout the years.

-Click to read UMW President Rachel's Wegener statement.
+Click title to read UMW President Rachel's Wegener statement.

 9:30 AM Saturdays, three times a year